IDMNYU/synthaccess/README.md

 Projects:
 - **[MIDItoSpeech](./MIDItoSpeech/)** : a speech synthesizer to vocalize parameters from a music technology device (synthesizer, effects processor, etc.) that transmits its state via MIDI.
-- **[tactileGuides](./tactileGuides/)** : a design guide and library of swell-form printable tactile guides for synthesizers and other audio equipment.
+- **[tactileSynthGuides](./tactileSynthGuides/)** : a design guide and library of swell-form printable tactile guides for synthesizers.
 - **[brailleOverlays](./brailleOverlays/)** : guidelines for adding braille labels and overlays to physical synthesizers.
 - **[tactileModular](./tactileModular/)** : a set of design resources for tactile affordances for modular synthesizers.